Annual ICWA (Indian Child Welfare Act) Conference

 Registration and conference information will be provided soon

 For further information, please contact Karen Nichols at [email protected] or 218-726-8023.

 Summer Institute in American Indian Child Welfare

-Since its inception in 2007, the Summer Institute in American Indian Child Welfare continues as an annual gathering specifically for tribal child welfare workers and administrators to discuss critical issues related to American Indian child welfare in the State of Minnesota.
+The Summer Institute in American Indian Child Welfare is an annual gathering specifically for tribal child welfare workers and administrators to discuss critical issues related to American Indian child welfare in the State of Minnesota.
 The Center for Regional and Tribal Child Welfare Studies coordinates this free, three-day conference that represents a truly unique opportunity for tribal child welfare staff to develop new practice skills, share collective experiences, and learn with other Indian child welfare professionals and scholars in a supportive tribal context.
 Attendees can expect to hear from distinguished guest speakers, engage in talking circles, and participate in ceremony that honors the many dedicated and talented American Indians who have committed themselves to improving Indian child welfare, and those who have been impacted directly by child welfare.

 Child welfare scholars and other students attending the Summer Institute may be eligible to receive course credit.
 The Center for Regional and Tribal Welfare Studies conducts learning circles around topics introduced at the conference.
 Continuing education units are available for licensed professionals.

 "Summer Institute provides an undeniable level of genuine experience, practice and learning from Indigenous elders, professionals and programs.
 The focus of Summer Institute is to train Tribal and ICWA Workers to improve their level of practice skills and each year it surpasses my expectations as a professional and graduate student.
 To me, it is the most important experiential training to help me work with Indigenous communities and families." - Shad Cook, MSW Student, ICWA worker Ramsey County

 Bridging Our Understanding